ctlst-tech/uas-catpilot/README.md

 # UAS-Catpilot
 UAS-Catpilot is an open-source project for drone control systems.
-It contains the [catpilot](git@github.com:ctlst-tech/catpilot.git) library for support various autopilots and control system modules described with XML-based DSL.
+It contains the [catpilot](git@github.com:ctlst-tech/catpilot.git) library to support various autopilots.
+It also contains control system modules described with XML-based DSL.

 # Requirements
 ## Hardware requirements